 As the legacy energy provider and operator of the grid, the NextGen utility is well-positioned to own the future.
-On the left hand side of Figure 1 (below), the customer’s DER is operating independently of the utility.
-The battery and optional generator must be overengineered to ensure availability of energy, thereby driving up energy costs.
-Even with grid-tie, a lack of battery limits the options to balance short-term costs and needs.
+On the left-hand side of Figure 1 (below), the customer’s DER operates independently of the utility.
+The battery and optional generator must be overengineered to ensure the availability of energy, thereby driving up energy costs.
+Even with a grid tie, a lack of battery limits the options to balance short-term costs and needs.

 On the right, a hybrid grid-tie inverter permits the two-way flow through the meter and both generated and stored energy can be shared with the grid.
 The customer’s cost is net metered and is impacted in real-time by actual energy demand and supply.